What is a private FDR hearing?

 The private process mimics a court hearing; documents are prepared, lawyers address a judge who then gives a sign of how the law applies and the outcome likely if the case went to a final hearing.

-Rather than attend court, where there may be few private rooms, and little time available, the private FDR is usually at the office of a barrister.
+Rather than attending court, where there may be few private rooms and little time available, the private FDR hearing is usually at the office of a barrister.
 This is frankly a much more pleasant experience than going to court.

-The parties agree the judge in advance- an experienced lawyer who may sit as a part time judge.
-The judge will only deal with your case, unlike at court where your case is one of many considered that day.
+The parties agree who the judge will be in advance- an experienced lawyer who may sit as a part-time judge.
+The judge will only deal with your case, unlike at court, where your case is one of many considered that day.
 You can have total confidence that the judge will have received and had time to read the papers in advance, time to prepare your case thoroughly.
 You can no longer assume this when a case goes to court.

 The Private FDR: preparation and hearing